n-e0/tg-btr-intnet/README.md

 # tg-btr-intnet

-john is stupid -  duncan
+john is stupid -  ali